colin-dumitru/colin-dumitru.github.io/_posts/2014-12-14-dynamic-page-assembly.md

 your page with Ajax requests.

-Despite this limitation, it's still a good technique to have in your bag, and it shows how far web technologies have come since event 5 years ago.
+Despite this limitation, it's still a good technique to have in your bag, and it shows how far web technologies have come since even 5 years ago.

 [jekyll]:      http://jekyllrb.com
 [jekyll-gh]:   https://github.com/jekyll/jekyll